America’s Favorite Jelly Bean Flavors

 Cotton Candy has been knocking on the door of the top ten for a few years now.
 This year it took a step back from #11 to #15.

 This fair ground-inspired flavor is all sweetness without the fruity.
 For some people it’s the perfect combination of sweet and no citrus.

 Chocolate jelly beans dropped slightly this year, 2 spots from the #14 to #16 place.
 Chocolate lovers might wonder why it’s not even higher, but they did claim the #1 spot in Illinois yet again!

 Toasted Marshmallow dropped big time from the #6 spot last year.
 It was the biggest drop of the year.
 This year they tumbled further to #17.

 The toasty flavor warms the heart and the belly.
 It’s a great flavor to compliment other flavors and cut through some of the super sweet fruity flavors with a more creamy and slightly savory taste.
 It however, is not the top flavor in any one state, and it’s popularity is clearly waning.

 Grape stayed strong at #18, same as last year.
 Purple is a strong color and is an asset to Grape jelly beans.
 Purple is one of the most popular candy colors and there are not many other purple flavors.

-Banana flavored jelly beans moved up from #21 to #19, a small but significant move.
+Banana flavored jelly beans stayed at #19, not much movement there.
 Banana is a classic candy flavor that isn’t super traditional for jelly beans, but the popularity of Jelly Belly has made it more prominent in recent years.